suPARcharging triage – Empowering clinical decisions

-Soluble urokinase plasminogen activator (suPAR) may be of particularly high value in triage in the Emergency Department due to the high degree of unspecificity.
-A randomised controlled study showed that patients with measured suPAR levels, were more often discharged early, and on average, stayed 6,5 hours shorter in hospital compared to the control group without suPAR measurement44.
+Soluble urokinase plasminogen activator (suPAR) may be of exceptionally high value in triage in the Emergency Department due to the high degree of unspecificity.
+A randomised controlled study showed that patients with measured suPAR levels and those with suPAR levels within the acceptable norms were more often discharged early.
+On average, patients evaluated with suPAR measures stayed 6,5 hours shorter in the hospital compared to the control group without suPAR measurement44.

 High plasma suPAR levels have been associated with increased severity and mortality in COVID-1956, 57, HIV35, sepsis28, tuberculosis36 , malaria37, auto-immune diseases, Streptococcus pneumonia bacteremia, cancer38, Alzheimer’s39, cardiovascular diseases40, organ failure, neoplastic and pregnancy relation conditions, and type 2 diabetes mellitus41.
-High plasma concentrations of suPAR have also been associated with a high risk of mortality and longer hospital stay45, 46.
+High plasma concentrations of suPAR have also been associated with more extended hospital stays45, 46.

 The most commonly used inflammatory biomarker is C-reactive protein measured using high-sensitivity (hsCRP) assays.
-Elevated CRP levels have also been linked with cancer, CVD, and all-cause mortality4.
+Elevated CRP levels have also been linked to cancer, CVD, and all-cause mortality4.

 Interestingly, suPAR outperforms CRP in prognosing a range of diseases.
 Additionally, suPAR is linked to a biochemical pathway more closely associated with organ damage than CRP and is therefore poised to be more sensitive40.
-Similarly, although troponins are the preferred biomarker in CVD prognosis, troponin levels rise only 2-6 after a myocardial infarction (MI) event, and measurements at 1 and 3 hours are needed to determine MI.
-In contrast, one measurement of suPAR is sufficient to rule out severe disease44.
+Moreover, although troponins are the preferred biomarker in CVD prognosis, troponin levels rise only 2-6 ng/mL after a myocardial infarction (MI) event, and measurements at the 1st and 3rd hour are needed to determine MI.
+In contrast, a one-time test of suPAR is sufficient to rule out severe disease44.

-The Charlson Comorbidity score predicts the annual mortality of a patient with a range of co-morbid diseases such as heart disease, diabetes, HIV, cancer, etc. The inclusion of suPAR in the Charlson algorithm was able to predict disease severity better42.
+The Charlson Comorbidity score predicts the annual mortality of a patient with a range of co-morbid diseases such as heart disease, diabetes, HIV, cancer, etc. The inclusion of suPAR in the Charlson algorithm contributed to a better prediction of disease severity42.

 The use of suPAR for triage in hospitals has been researched.
 Some of the essential findings from clinical studies are listed below:

-- A study published in 2019 in the Scandinavian Journal of Trauma, Resuscitation, and Emergency Medicine studied the effectiveness of suPAR in grouping patients into high and low-risk after they arrive in the Emergency Department (ED).
-The study’s findings revealed that measurement of suPAR in relation to the triage process can allow more accurate identification of ED patients at risk54.
+- A study published in 2019 in the Scandinavian Journal of Trauma, Resuscitation, and Emergency Medicine studied the effectiveness of suPAR in grouping patients into high and low risk after they arrive in the Emergency Department (ED).
+The study’s findings revealed that measurement of suPAR in the triage process can allow more accurate identification of ED patients at risk54.